is-a-clam/multi-scale-splatter-image/README.txt

    data_category to either "cars" or "chairs".
 2. Under "Directories & downloading data", set GDRIVE_ENABLED to False.
-3. Merge the contents of the "local" folders from "Pretrained_chairs.zip" and "Pretrained_cars.zip" to the path "<files>/local" in Colab storage. (separated due to Moodle file size constraints).
+3. Merge the contents of the "local" folders from "Pretrained_chairs.zip" and "Pretrained_cars.zip" to the path "<files>/local" in Colab storage.
 4. Run all cells one by one up to the end of the "Setup" subsection of "Training".
 5. There are several headings that look like "Restore State ..." and include the model name in the heading.
 To load a model, run the first